carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 - A **Standardization Transformer** that will standardize the features using Scikit Learn's **StandardScaler**.

 The two transformers are chained together using Scikit Learn's **Pipeline** class.
-This step will also transform the train features dataset, stored in AzureML datastore, and published as a dataset.
 It is essential to mention that this is not the typical approach to preparing the data, as Microsoft Azure provides many tools, such as **Azure Databricks**, that are better suited for this task.
 But in our small project, we will use the coding approach.

-The second step of the pipeline is to prepare the data for training.
-As mentioned previously, this setp will create a  Scikit learn pipeline that will be use to transform our data.
-This pipeline will be registeed as a model that will be used in conjustiion to the ML model.

 The code to generate the data transformation pipeline is shown below.
-The method **pipeline_fit_transform_save()** is used create the pipeline and save the output.
+The method **pipeline_fit_transform_save()** is used return the  the pipeline and transformed data.

 ```python data_processor
 '''